-31.9.1.
-The assessment panel sends an interim report (including the outcome, the mark, the progress on the revisions or material revisions (if any are required), any possible disputes which were resolved and the dispute resolution process which was followed (if any)) to the chairperson of the Research Committee.

-- 31.9.2.
-If an oral has not yet taken place in terms of paragraph 32.4 below as part of the dispute resolution process, the Research Committee decides, in consultation with the departmental chairperson, whether an oral presentation is required.43 - 31.9.3.
-If an oral has already taken place as part of the dispute resolution process, the interim report includes feedback on the oral. - 31.9.4.
-The assessment panel, in consultation with the chairperson of the Research Committee, facilitates the process in terms of paragraphs 32.6, if required, if an additional external examiner must be appointed.
+- 32.9.1.
+The assessment panel sends an interim report (including the outcome, the mark, the progress on the revisions or material revisions (if any are required), any possible disputes which were resolved and the dispute resolution process which was followed (if any)) to the chairperson of the Research Committee. - 32.9.2.
+If an oral has not yet taken place in terms of paragraph 33.4 below as part of the dispute resolution process, the Research Committee decides, in consultation with the departmental chairperson, whether an oral presentation is required.46 - 32.9.3.
+If an oral has already taken place as part of the dispute resolution process, the interim report includes feedback on the oral. - 32.9.4.
+The assessment panel, in consultation with the chairperson of the Research Committee, facilitates the process in terms of paragraphs 33.6, if required, if an additional external examiner must be appointed.

-31.10.
+32.10.
 ORAL PRESENTATION

-- 31.10.1.
-The oral presentation, if required in terms of the dispute resolution process or in terms of paragraph 31.9.2 above, is facilitated by and takes place under the supervision of the assessment panel. - 31.10.2.
-The oral presentation may deal with the thesis or with the candidate's knowledge of the subject in general, or with both of these topics.44 If there is a dispute in terms of the outcome and/or in terms of the mark, the main objective of the oral should be to resolve the dispute. - 31.10.3.
-The oral presentation shall normally be attended by at least the candidate, the members of the assessment panel, all the examiners and the supervisor(s).45 - 31.10.4.
-The supervisor(s) may decide to disclose anonymised parts of the reports from the examiners to the candidate before the oral to enable the candidate to prepare for the oral examination.
+- 32.10.1.
+The oral presentation, if required in terms of the dispute resolution process or in terms of paragraph 32.9.2 above, is facilitated by and takes place under the supervision of the assessment panel. - 32.10.2.
+The oral presentation may deal with the thesis or with the candidate's knowledge of the subject in general, or with both of these topics.47 If there is a dispute in terms of the outcome and/or in terms of the mark, the main objective of the oral should be to resolve the dispute.

-43 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.6.7 a) requires that every master's candidate is required to deliver an oral presentation, with the exception where a department, with the approval of the Faculty Board concerned, or its delegate views an oral presentation as unnecessary.
+46 Calendar 2023 (Part 1 General) Postgraduate Qualifications para 5.6.7 a) requires that every master's candidate is required to deliver an oral presentation, with the exception where a department, with the approval of the Faculty Board concerned, or its delegate views an oral presentation as unnecessary.
 The departments have delegated their power to decide that an oral presentation is unnecessary to the relevant departmental chairperson, and the Faculty Board has agreed that its function to approve such a decision is delegated to the Research Committee.

-44 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.6.7 b).
+47 Calendar 2023 (Part 1 General) Postgraduate Qualifications para 5.6.7 b).